Anusha-1109/comprehensive-data-analysis/README.md

 # Comprehensive data analysis
 A Python-based command-line tool designed to perform comprehensive statistical analysis on one, two and multiple columns of data from CSV or tab-delimited text files.
-Built to supports both numeric (continuous or discrete) and categorical data, offering a range of descriptive statistics, hypothesis tests, normality assessments.
-It is ideal for researchers, data analysts, and scientists who need to explore datasets, test hypotheses, and generate textual summaries of statistical findings.
+Built to support both numeric (continuous or discrete) and categorical data, offering a range of descriptive statistics, hypothesis tests, normality assessments.

-The script is executed via the command line, taking a file path as an argument.
-It interactively prompts users to select analysis type (single-column, two-column or multiple-column), specify columns, and provide parameters such as custom percentiles or hypothesized values for hypothesis tests.
+The script is executed via the command line, taking a file path/file as an argument.
+It prompts users to select analysis type (single-column, two-column or multiple-column), specify column names, and provide parameters such as custom percentiles or hypothesized values for hypothesis tests.
 Outputs include a statistical summary file, few visualizations (e.g., scatter plots, box plots), and a detailed log file capturing all terminal interactions.

 The script serves multiple purposes: